FabriceSalvaire/wikijs-cli/README.md

 But later I discovered that in fact it was not ready for production and had several issues. </br>
 Wiki.js was developed by only one person, that implemented successively three versions, but none was ever completed.
 Some users call it a vaporware.
 Maybe too much people expect free support for such a tool... </br>
 Despite this situation, Wiki.js features a GraphQL API which permits to interact with the server.
-Wiki.js client uses the Vue framework.
+Wiki.js 2 client uses the [Vue.js - The Progressive JavaScript Framework | Vue.js](https://vuejs.org/)
+ framework.
+The vega branch aka version 3 uses [Quasar Framework](https://quasar.dev).

 This CLI is just a tool to leverage the current implementation (Wiki.js 2).